G-12.0000

 their Primary Synod's (Westminster

 or Auburn) General Council.
-They
+These

-shall also be their Primary Synod's
+Commissioners' shall also be their Primary

-Primary Synod's geographic Sub-Synod
+sent to their Primary Synod's geographic

-their region.
+region.

 G-12.0103 The commissioners to each Primary

-Election of Synod's General Session, chosen by
+Election of Synod's General Session, shall be chosen

-each Primary their Presbyteries, and Sessions aligned
+each Primary by their Presbyteries, and Sessions that

-Synod's with that Primary Synod (either
+Synod's are aligned with that Primary Synod (either

-General Westminster or Auburn), shall elect
+General Westminster or Auburn), The Commissioners

-Council nine of their Primary Synod's General
+Council shall elect nine of their Primary Synod's

-Westminster) voting members shall be elected as
+Westminster) those nine voting members shall be elected,

-the Stated Clerk of their Primary Synod's
+of their Primary Synod's General Council,

-General Council, and one of nine voting
+and one of nine voting members shall

-of their Primary Synod's General
+Moderator of their Primary Synod's General

-The elected Stated Clerk
+Council.
+The current elected Stated Clerk

-and Moderator of the PCUSA General
+of the PCUSA General Assembly, and

-shall be permanent voting
+General Assembly shall be permanent voting

-members of each the Primary Synod's General
+members on each of the Primary Synod's General

-Councils, (Both the Westminster and the Auburn
+Councils, (both the Westminster and the Auburn

 Primary Synod), giving each Primary

-(the Westminster and
+Synod, (the Westminster and

 the Auburn Primary Synods), a